codingfromspace/AV/README.md

 Before the normalising split the data into numerical distribution data set using select_dtypes().
 Then verify the skewness.
 The primary reason of the skew is that analysis based on normal distributions incorrectly estimates expected returns and risk.
 Skewness is a measure of symmetry, or more precisely, the lack of symmetry.
 A distribution, or data set, is symmetric if it looks the same to the left and right of the center point.

-Kurtosis is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution.
+Kurtosis is a measure of whether the data is heavy-tailed or light-tailed relative to a normal distribution.
 That is, data sets with high kurtosis tend to have heavy tails, or outliers.
 Data sets with low kurtosis tend to have light tails, or lack of outliers.
-A uniform distribution would be the extreme case.

 The histogram is an effective graphical technique for showing both the skewness and kurtosis of data set.
 Data scaling is a recommended pre-processing step when working with data.
 Data scaling can be achieved by normalizing or standardizing real-valued input and output variables.

 Next step is to build the models using LGBM (Light Gradient Boosted Machine) and XG boost.
-For that Initially we need to do the parameter tuning using RandomizedSearchCV or GridSearchCV.
+For that, we need to tune parameters using RandomizedSearchCV or GridSearchCV.

-The performance of the models is measured using AUC-ROC AUC_ROC means The Receiver Operator Characteristic (ROC) curve is an evaluation metric for binary classification problems.
-It is a probability curve that plots the TPR against FPR at various threshold values and essentially separates the ‘signal’ from the ‘noise’.
+The performance of the models is measured using AUC-ROC.

+AUC_ROC means The Receiver Operator Characteristic (ROC) curve is an evaluation metric for binary classification problems.
+It is a probability curve that plots the TPR(True Positive) against FPR (False Positive) at various threshold values and essentially separates the ‘signal’ from the ‘noise’.
 The Area Under the Curve (AUC) is the measure of the ability of a classifier to distinguish between classes and is used as a summary of the ROC curve.